masyl/cook/doc/roadmap.md

 - [MEDIUM] Basic builtin functions to simplify the use of funex syntax (comparisons, math, string operations, collections, yelders)

 Backlog for 1.0
+- [MEDIUM] A "safe" tag for escaping html and attributes against XSS
 - [MEDIUM] Match the list of Jinja builtin Filters
 - [MEDIUM] Match the list of Jinja builtin Tests
 - [MEDIUM] Match the list of Jinja builtin Global Functions (helpers)